 So I unceremoniously turned the picture upside down on the dining room table and began to disassemble it.
-I had pictures of the process but when we changed computers last fall, a whole bunch of photos came up missing.
-(Yes, the mat colors above were edited in.)
-So you’ll have to imagine the process.
-It was very simple actually.
+I had pictures but when we changed computers last fall, those photos were among the missing.
+I did edit in the mat colors below so you can see how dark it was.

 I experimented with the color swatches for several days, trying different combinations to pick up different portions of the picture.
 I really liked the one that picked up the orangey color, but again the over all effect was not the serene feeling I wanted.
 Finally I decided to go with the wall color and the color of the adjacent hallway.
 They didn’t jar or call attention to themselves and blended with both the wall color (since it IS the wall color) and the colors in the picture.

 I carefully removed the dust cover so I would be able to reuse it.
 Some are stapled on, the better ones are glued and a little tricky to get off in one piece.
 A sharp thin knife helps.
 Then I slipped out the mats, being very careful not to let them bend and become nicked or creased.
 I placed them on a tarp on the garage floor, which was the only work place big enough to hold them both flat.